wichmann-lab/teamproject-photography/README.md

 --

 All the external sources used in our plug-in are listed at the end of this README.
-We changed the lines 85 and 96 for a better look of our configuration file.

 * The file called <b>"AdjustConfigurationFile.lua"</b> is the interface between the <b>"LibraryMenuItemPluginUI.lua"</b> and the configuration file.
   It checks whether the configuration file exists, reads the configuration file, writes into the configuration file and more.